 The city has been named an "All American City" and is known for its quiet, suburban atmosphere and great schools.
 Palm trees line wide boulevards, and neatly laid out neighborhoods boast condominiums, ranch ramblers and Mediterraneans.
 Many homes sit along a canal or pond.
 Park Place is a 55+ condo community surrounded by a golf course.
 Pembroke Pines events include an antiques and collectibles show, an arts festival and a film festival.
 Shopping venues are many and include the Shops at Pembroke Gardens, an outdoor mall with chain restaurants and national retailers such as Talbot's and Ann Taylor.

 City Center is a walkable, master-planned downtown development and with homes, hotels and retailers.
-Stiles Farmers' Market has a great reputation.
-Pembroke Pine Golf and Racquet Club has golf carts equipped with GPS and is for members only.
+Pembroke Pines Golf and Racquet Club has golf carts equipped with GPS and is for members only.
 Six other courses are, though, open to the public.

 Climate: Summer temperatures are in the 80s and 90s, and temperatures are in the 60s and 70s.
 On average, the area receives 55 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes